- 28

 - Fix deprecated API calls

-- Handle Module System requirements (add
+- Handle the Module System (add

 module-info.javaor use--add-modules,--add-opens) - Fix reflection accessing internal APIs